-You may be earning money at a job or you're receiving support from your parents.
+You may be earning money at a job or receiving support from your parents.
 Either way, like most people in the world, you're living on a fixed income.
 To survive on a fixed income, you need to be smart about your budget and setting achievable financial goals.

 Are you contributing to the family auto, but want to save for your own car?
 Do your parents pick up your hair and beauty items and clothes at the store now, but are making you responsible for all personal purchases when you start working?